ravi0dubey/Face-Recognition-Deep-Learning-Project/README.md

 ## Solution Proposed

 In this project, the focus is to correctly detect the face and identify the face of the user using deepinsight/InsightFace.
-InsightFace is an integrated Python library for 2D&3D face analysis which efficiently implements a rich variety of state of the art algorithms of face recognition, face detection and face alignment, which optimized for both training and deployment.
+InsightFace is an integrated Python library for 2D&3D face analysis.
+It efficiently implements a rich variety of state of the art algorithms of face recognition, face detection and face alignment, which optimized for both training and deployment.

 ## Tech Stack Used